 information security auditor

 IT security liaison

 software security specialist

 Salaries for these emerging cyber security positions can easily crack the six-figure range.
 Certified information security auditors can earn as much as $200,000 at the director level, and cloud security architect salaries can top $210,000.
 Application security architects and infrastructure security architects can make as much as $200,000 and $190,000 respectively.
 Wages for security awareness training personnel are on the lower end (currently around $65,000), but vendor risk management professionals can earn upwards of $150,000.

 Astute Solutions director of information security Chris Conner is seeing a growing list of security roles and specialties as well, such as:

-According to Conner, privacy and compliance directors’ salaries are in the mid-$100,000s, while cloud security specialists and software security specialists earn anywhere from $120,000 to $150,000 a year.
+According to Conner, privacy and compliance directors’ salaries are in the mid-$100,000s, while cloud security specialists and software security specialists earn anywhere from $140,000+ per year.
 The cyber security ecosystem continues to shift, with responsibilities shifting and new roles and specialties emerging.
-These are just a few to keep an eye on.
+These are just a few we will keep an eye on.